statulr/superspoon.nvim/README.md

-# super-spoon.nvim
+# superspoon.nvim
-super-spoon.nvim - the fast and extensible statusline for MoaiVim
+superspoon.nvim - the fast and extensible statusline for MoaiVim